Airedale Terrier: Temperament

 The Airedale can be used as a working dog and also as a hunting dog.
 Airedales exhibit some herding characteristics as well and have a propensity to chase animals.
 They have no problem working with cattle and livestock.
 However, an Airedale that is not well trained will agitate and annoy the animals.

 The Airedale Terrier, like most terriers, has been bred to hunt independently.
 As a result, the dog is very intelligent, independent, strong-minded, stoic, and sometimes stubborn.
 Airedales are also very loyal to their owners.
-If children and Airedales are both trained correctly, Airedales can be an excellent choice for a family dog.
-With training, Airedales can do well with cats and other small animals, especially when they are raised with them.
-However, they are bred to hunt small animals and their instinct with small animals is to attack.
+Terriers are bred to hunt small animals and their instinct with small animals is to attack.

 Albert Payson Terhune wrote of the Airedale:"Among the mine-pits of the Aire, the various groups of miners each sought to develop a dog which could outfight and outhunt and outthink the other miner's dogs.
 Tests of the first-named virtues were made in inter-mine dog fights.
 Bit by bit, thus, an active, strong, heroic, compactly graceful and clever dog was evolved – the earliest true form of the Airedale.

 He is swift, formidable, graceful, big of brain, an ideal chum and guard. ....To his master he is an adoring pal.
 To marauders he is a destructive lightning bolt."The Airedale Terrier ranks 37th in Stanley Coren's The Intelligence of Dogs, being of above average working dog.